-Our TheraT technology is early in clinical development and could therefore prove to be unsafe.
+Our replicating technology is early in clinical development and could therefore prove to be unsafe.

-TheraT is an attenuated but replicating viral vector technology.
-We dosed the first patient in our first clinical trial of our TheraT technology in December 2019, and we have not yet reported any clinical data.
-If our Phase 1/2 clinical trial for HB-201 causes unexpected side effects that are not tolerable in the treatment of the relevant patient group, the further development of the product candidate and any other potential products based on the TheraT technology may be significantly limited or become impossible.
+Our replicating technology is an attenuated viral vector technology which is in a Phase 1/2 clinical trial.
+If our Phase 1/2 clinical trial for HB-201 and HB 201/HB-202 causes unexpected side effects that are not tolerable in the treatment of the relevant patient group, the further development of the product candidate and any other potential products based on the replicating technology may be significantly limited or become impossible.